SaraKim-sy/Matplotlib-challenge/README.md

 ### <a name="summary-statistics"></a> Summary Statistics
 * A summary statistics table of mean, median, variance, standard deviation, and SEM of the tumor volume for each regimen.
-* Were calculated by two methods, one is using grouby and summary statistical methods, the other is using the aggregation metod.
+* Calculated by two methods, one uses groupby and summary statistical methods, the other uses the aggregation method.

 ### <a name="bar"></a> Bar Charts
 * Bar charts that show the number of total mice for each treatment regimen throughout the course of the study